AllenDG/main-portfolio/README.md

 It features smooth transitions, clean UI, and a layered tech architecture that mirrors my professional workflow.

+## Architecture

+This project is built with a **Layered Architecture** to ensure modularity, scalability, and separation of concerns.

 ## ✨ Features

 - **Home** – Brief intro and visual hook